Refreshing Guava Drink

 - Pour the mixture into a half gallon pitcher

 - Add about 2 cups of water to fill the pitcher

 - Taste and add the rest of the sugar to if necessary before serving

-The drink will separate in the refrigerator.
-Give a good stir before serving.
+- The drink will separate in the refrigerator just give it a good stir before serving.